-Pilots Criticize Boeing, Saying 737 MAX 'Should Never Have Been Approved'
+Pilots Criticize Boeing, Saying 737 Max 'Should Never Have Been Approved'

-One of the nation's best known airline pilots is speaking out on the problems with Boeing's 737 MAX jetliner.
+One of the nation's best known airline pilots is speaking out on the problems with Boeing's 737 Max jetliner.
 Retired Capt.
-Chesley "Sully" Sullenberger told a congressional subcommittee Wednesday that an automated flight control system on the 737 MAX "was fatally flawed and should never have been approved."
+Chesley "Sully" Sullenberger told a congressional subcommittee Wednesday that an automated flight control system on the 737 Max "was fatally flawed and should never have been approved."

-Sullenberger, who safely landed a damaged US Airways jet on the Hudson River in New York in 2009 after a bird strike disabled the engines, says he understands how the pilots of two 737 Max planes that recently crashed would have been confused as they struggled to maintain control of the aircraft, as an automated system erroneously began forcing the planes into nose dives.
+Sullenberger, who safely landed a damaged US Airways jet on the Hudson River in New York in 2009 after a bird strike disabled the engines, says he understands how the pilots of two 737 Max planes that recently crashed would have been confused as they struggled to maintain control of the aircraft, as an automated system erroneously began forcing the planes into nosedives.

-"I can tell you first hand that the startle factor is real and it's huge.
+"I can tell you firsthand that the startle factor is real and it's huge.
 It absolutely interferes with one's ability to quickly analyze the crisis and take corrective action," he said.

 The House Aviation Subcommittee is investigating the crashes of Boeing 737 Max jets in Indonesia last fall and in Ethiopia in March that killed a total of 346 people.
-The panel is also examining what role, if any, Boeing's rush to develop the latest version of it's popular 737 and the FAA's process of certifying the new model as airworthy may have played in the tragedies.
+The panel is also examining what role, if any, Boeing's rush to develop the latest version of its popular 737 and the FAA's process of certifying the new model as airworthy may have played in the tragedies.

 The planes remain out of service as aviation authorities around the world grounded the planes shortly after the second crash.
-The three U.S. airlines that flew the MAX —Southwest, American and United— have canceled thousands of flights as they have pulled MAX planes from their schedules through the busy summer months.
+The three U.S. airlines that flew the Max — Southwest, American and United — have canceled thousands of flights as they have pulled the planes from their schedules through the busy summer months.

 Boeing says it has now completed a software fix for the automated system called MCAS, which investigators say appears to be at least partly to blame in the crashes.